 - It’s a handy mothering tool to be able to settle baby to sleep any time or any place.

 The disadvantages of breastfeeding to sleep

 - Other carers can’t breastfeed your baby to sleep.
 This can be a worry if you have to leave your baby regularly.
-But your partner, child minder or grandparent will find their own ways to get your baby to sleep without nursing to sleep.
+But your partner, child minder or grandparent will find their own ways to get your baby to sleep (see ideas below).